filipemattar/Machine_Learning/README.md

-# Machine_Learning
+📦 Machine Learning Projects

-Repo containing several notebooks with data analysis, data modeling and machine learning models.
+This repository contains a collection of Jupyter notebooks focused on data analysis, statistical modeling, and machine learning applications across various domains.

-- Unsupervised Learning (clustering)
+Contents:

-- Supervised Learning (Heart Disease prediction)
+📊 Unsupervised Learning: Clustering techniques applied to data segmentation.
-- Forecasting models for energy load.
+🩺 Supervised Learning: Classification models for heart disease prediction ⚡ Forecasting Models: Time series forecasting for energy load prediction.

-Currently working on more notebooks...
+More notebooks and projects are currently in progress.